bufbuild-ru/docs/docs/reference/protovalidate/rules/map_rules/index.md

 ## values

 Specifies the rules to be applied to the value of each key in the field.
 Message values will still have their validations evaluated unless skip is specified here.

+Note that map values are always considered populated.
+The `required` rule does not apply.

 ::: info map.values example